arcxp-ce-support/Fusion-Training-User-Stories/README.md

 - Default Template: set the default template to render for all url patterns that matches what is definied for this resolver.
 In our case, this wil be our `Articles` template
 - Content Source: set the content source the resolver should use to fetch the articles content.
 For our example, it will be `content-api`
 - website_url & published: set the website url and published value - you can use any value here for our example and save our resolver

+NOTE: static values are values you want displayed within this field but patterns are used to get a value from the regex added in the pattern field above

 5. Open our site with any url and you should see the header with our demo data e.g. http://localhost/sample